Toxic cough syrup: Haiti

+The Haitian glycerine case dates from 1996.
+Researchers identified 109 cases of acute renal failure among children in Haiti, of which 88 died.
+It involved contaminated glycerine supplied by Dutch trader in chemicals Vos BV to Haitian manufacturer Pharval, which used it in cough and fever syrups Afébril and Valodon.
+The glycerine drums provided by Vos were labelled as 98% USP-grade glycerine but in fact contained only about 54% glycerine and a large proportion of diethylene glycol, leading to acute kidney failure and the death.
+The glycerine was obtained from an unknown Chinese company.
+Dutch authorities initially declined to prosecute Vos BV for homicide-related offences, but later investigations showed the company had been warned by a lab that the batch was impure.
+However, the Vos company did not warn Pharval about it.
+Vos ultimately settled a Dutch environmental-law case in 2001 with a 500,000 guilder payment.
+The Dutch government later gave a donation to victims’ families, framing it as a humanitarian gesture rather than an admission of state liability.

 Bangladesh

 Discovering and tracing a toxic syrup to its source has been difficult for health care providers and governmental agencies due to difficult communication between the governments of developed countries and developing countries.
 For example, Michael L. Bennish, an American pediatrician who works in developing countries, had been volunteering in Bangladesh as a physician and had noticed a number of deaths that seemed to coincide with the distribution of the government-issued cough syrup.
 The government rebuffed his attempts at investigating the medication.
 In response, Bennish smuggled bottles of the syrup in his suitcase when returning to the United States, allowing pharmaceutical laboratories in Massachusetts to identify the poisonous diethylene glycol, which can appear very similar to the less dangerous glycerine.
 Bennish went on to author a 1995 article in the British Medical Journal about his experience, writing that, given the amount of medication prescribed, death tolls "must [already] be in the tens of thousands".